canonical/k8s-snap/docs/src/snap/howto/epa.md

 - `policy: fifo`: This means the scheduling policy for the cyclictest thread is set to FIFO (First In, First Out).
 In FIFO scheduling, the highest priority task that is ready to run gets the CPU first and continues running until it is blocked or voluntarily yields the CPU.
 - `loadavg: 7.92 8.34 9.32 1/3698 2965:` This shows the load average of your system over the last 1, 5, and 15 minutes.
 The numbers are quite high, indicating that your system is under significant load.
 This can potentially affect the latency measurements.
 - `T: 0 ( 2965) P:80 I:1000 C: 241486`:
-  - T: 0: The number of the CPU core the test was run on (CPU 0 in this case).
+  - `T: 0`: The number of the CPU core the test was run on (CPU 0 in this case).
-  - (2965): The PID (Process ID) of the cyclictest process.
+  - `(2965)`: The PID (Process ID) of the cyclictest process.
-  - P:80: The priority of the cyclictest thread.
+  - `P:80`: The priority of the cyclictest thread.
-  - I:1000: The number of iterations (loops) the test ran for (1000 in this case).
+  - `I:1000`: The number of iterations (loops) the test ran for (1000 in this case).
-  - C: 241486: The number of cycles per second that the test has aimed for.
+  - `C: 241486`: The number of cycles per second that the test has aimed for.
-* Min: 3 Act: 4 Avg: 3 Max: 18: These are the key latency statistics in microseconds (us):
+- `Min: 3 Act: 4 Avg: 3 Max: 18`: These are the key latency statistics in microseconds (us):
-  * Min: The minimum latency observed during the test (3 us).
+  - `Min`: The minimum latency observed during the test (3 us).
-  * Act: The actual average latency (4 us).
+  - `Act`: The actual average latency (4 us).
-  * Avg: The expected average latency (3us).
+  - `Avg`: The expected average latency (3us).
-  * Max: The maximum latency observed during the test (18 us).
+  - `Max`: The maximum latency observed during the test (18 us).
-* In this case, the results suggest the following:
+- In this case, the results suggest the following:
-  * Low Latencies: The minimum, average, and maximum latencies are all very low (3-18 us), which is a good sign for real-time performance.
+  - Low Latencies: The minimum, average, and maximum latencies are all very low (3-18 us), which is a good sign for real-time performance.
 It indicates that your real-time kernel is responding promptly to events.
-  * High Load: The high load average indicates that your system is busy, but even under this load, the real-time kernel is maintaining low latencies for the high-priority cyclictest thread.
+  - High Load: The high load average indicates that your system is busy, but even under this load, the real-time kernel is maintaining low latencies for the high-priority cyclictest thread.

 ```